arturoalbero/Material25-26/EN-DWES/PU6/02-entities-and-repositories-hibernate.md

 > **ACTIVITY 2:** Create the repositories for the database above.
 Remember to structure the project into `domain` (or `entities`), `controllers`, `repositories`, and `services`.
 Repositories should be injected into services or controllers using `@Autowired`.
 >
-> Create the following views with their respective controllers:
+> Create the following views with their respective controllers.
+Use the repositories interfaces:
 > **CREATE**
 > * `/add/alumno`: Create a form to add a student.
 > * `/add/profesor`: Create a form to add a teacher.